rohitjoshi1231/MangaApp/README.md

 4. Build and run the app.

-## 📦 APK & Submission
+📦 APK & Submission

-* ✅ Download from /app/release/app-release.apk
+✅ Download APK from: /app/release/app-release.apk

-* ✅ Demo video and screenshots attached.
+✅ Demo video and screenshots attached.

+📹 A video demo showcasing the app's core features is available in the repository.
+Demo video: /app/demo/demo-video.mp4